apollographql/router/NEXT_CHANGELOG.md

 By [@Geal](https://github.com/Geal) in https://github.com/apollographql/router/pull/1632

 ### Restore the ability to specify custom schema and configuration sources ([#1733](https://github.com/apollographql/router/issues/1733))

-You may now specify custom schema and config sources when constructing an executable.
+You may now, once again, specify custom schema and config sources when constructing an executable.
+We had previously omitted this behavior in our API pruning with the expectation that it was still possible to specify via command line arguments and we almost immediately regretted it.
+We're happy to have it back!

 ```rust
 Executable::builder()
   .shutdown(ShutdownSource::None)